Quality Matters Course Review Process

 - Are the course student learning outcomes measurable?
 Are they prominently listed in the course?

-- Are the module/unit student learning outcomes measurable?
+- Are the module/unit/weekly student learning outcomes measurable?
 Are they prominently listed in the course?

 - Is there an instructor introduction and an opportunity for students to introduce themselves to one another?

-- Is there a “Start Here” or “Getting Started” button from the main menu so that students know where to go to get started with the course?
+- Is there a “Start Here” or “Getting Started” button so that students know where to go to get started with the course?

 - Is there a course overview video or document that describes how the course is structured and organized?

-- Are there ongoing opportunities for students to interact with one another such as discussion boards or group projects?
+- Are there ongoing opportunities for student-to-student interaction such as discussion boards or group projects?

 - Are the course materials in an accessible format?
 Are videos close-captioned?
 Are MS Word documents saved as .doc, are the PDFs tagged?